-Australia is the home of skin cancer and the most common form of cancer suffered by Australians and people from Adelaide and country South Australia.
-Fair skinned people of all ages, especially the elderly, are particularly prone, as are those who live in Adelaide beachside and coastal locations including Victor Harbour and Goolwa and northern townships such as Port Pirie, Port Augusta and Broken Hill.
+Australia is the home of skin cancer and the most common form of cancer suffered by Australians.
+Fair skinned people of all ages, especially the elderly, are particularly prone, as are those who live in beachside and coastal locations.

-Dr. Richard Hamilton is one of the most experienced Plastic Surgeons in Skin Cancer expertise in Adelaide, and trained in Adelaide, New Zealand, Melbourne and Sweden.
-He has helped 1,000s of patients with skin cancer and related conditions over the years, and regularly performs skin cancer and mole removal surgery.
-Under Dr. Hamilton’s expert guidance you will receive clear and comprehensive advice, ensuring you’re able to trust in both his skills as surgeon and his compassion as a highly qualified and respected medical practitioner.
+Dr. Richard Hamilton is one of Adelaide’s most experienced Plastic Surgeons in Skin Cancer .
+He has trained in Adelaide, New Zealand, Melbourne and Sweden.
+He has helped thousands of patients with skin cancer and related conditions over the years, and regularly performs skin cancer and mole removal in Adelaide.
+Under Dr. Hamilton’s expert guidance, you will receive clear and comprehensive advice, ensuring you’re able to trust in both his skills as a surgeon and his compassion as a highly qualified and respected medical practitioner.

 Being diagnosed with skin cancer can be immensely challenging, both physically and psychologically.
 Treating skin cancer can result in major alterations to your body, such as scarring and the need for skin grafts.
 Skin cancer surgery is designed to help you overcome cancer while maintaining the form and function you enjoyed prior to diagnosis.
 If you have a skin cancer or premalignant mole or lesion contact us today to find out how Dr. Hamilton’s skin cancer treatment at our Adelaide clinic can benefit you.